How to Lead a Remote Team: The Complete Guide

 Does it seem linked to a better collective dynamic?

 These three questions are enough to avoid the most common mistake.
-Judging an engagement solely based on the intuition or enthusiasm of the most visible people.
+Judging an engagement solely by the intuition or enthusiasm of the most visible people.

 A Practical Measurement Framework